decentraland/adr/content/ADR-25-explorer-repositories-decoupling-.md

 The CI/CD of this repository is going to be bound to internal and production releases that will be served from a link in the download section of our landing pages (TBD).

 - The Unity executable will be run by a native JS virtual machine (i.e. NodeJS) to run the scenes and some parts of the kernel.
-This will be done via a shell command, and this means two processes will be running by this stage.
+This will be done via a shell command, which means two processes will be running at this stage.
 The JS project will communicate with the Unity process using IPC (Exact definition TBD) or FFI linking.
-In the future there will be different executables generated for each of the desktop platforms (win, mac, linux).
+In the future, different executables will be generated for each desktop platform (win, mac, Linux).

 - A Desktop Unity project containing the renderer’s package and specific platform components (i.e. sign-in/sign-up screens, terms of service, desktop Ethereum provider, and any communication glue for the Native JS Project)